-The other day, someone reached out to me asking if I had a porridge recipe I could share and I could have sworn I had one.
+The other day, someone reached out to me asking if I had an Asaro Yam Pottage porridge recipe I could share and I could have sworn I had one.
 But alas, guess who had none on their blog?
-Well, so I realized I had it written halfway but never gotten to post it so here’s a whole new post on porridge.
+Well, so I realized I had it written halfway but never gotten to post it so here’s a whole new post on Ultimate Yam Pottage or porridge as many might call it.
 A post that will have you salivating as you read.
 This is a very expensive recipe.
 Do you know how much Yam costs in the United States of America?
 I had to save all of… don’t even get me started.

 This recipe can be made in so many ways.
 Some people prefer it dry, others with a lot more sauce.
-Personally, I love it somewhere in the middle.
-Growing up, Asaro (Yam Porridge) was usually eaten on Thursday/Saturday evenings, I have no idea why but I only remember eating it on those days.
+I love it somewhere in the middle.
+Growing up, Asaro Yam Pottage/Porridge was usually eaten on Thursday/Saturday evenings, I have no idea why but I only remember eating it on those days.
 Some days, it was beef, on some days it was just fish.
 For this recipe, I am doing an “ultimate” version.
-Ultimate in the sense it has everything you can imagine.
+Ultimate Yam Pottage in the sense it has everything you can imagine.
 It is a carb, protein, and goodness overload.

 This recipe can be modified to fit whatever preferences you might have, protein or carb-wise.
 I have used plantains and sweet potatoes to add a sweet note to this dish, yam because it is a regular culprit, Ponmo because I can, crayfish, shrimp and fresh fish for that seafood flavour and chicken (because who doesn’t love chicken).